ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 ### Custom Chai assertions

-Our testing environment allows for some custom `Chai` assertions.
+The testing environment allows for some custom `Chai` assertions.
 There is no need to import them, as they are imported by default inside all tests.

 #### `equalMarkup`

 Tests whether two given strings containing markup language are equal.
-Unlike `expect().to.equal()` from Chai assertion library, this assertion formats the markup before showing a diff.
+Unlike `expect().to.equal()` from the Chai assertion library, this assertion formats the markup before showing a diff.
 It can be used to test HTML strings and strings containing a serialized model.

 This assertion will pass: